bhargav23/EVA4/S14/Readme.md

 ### FGBG and FGBG masks
 * Now there are 100 bg images, 200 fg images and 200 masks are there.
-* First all the 100 bg images are selected and 20 g and images are selected.
+* First all the 100 bg images are selected and 20 bg and images are selected at a time.
 * Now one fg image is placed randomly on bg images by using random flipping
 * At the same time mask are also created in the same way.
 ![FGBG](bgfg.png)